Rate this product

 When you use Viewer Helper to magnify a wide variety of objects, you're unlikely to find yourself having to squint or go cross-eyed in order to get a good view of something again.
 You can use this screen to magnify a needle and thread, small pieces that you're using to make crafts, or small print on paper or a digital device, among other things.
 It'll even come in handy when you need to remove a tiny sliver from your hand or foot, or from that of a child.
 The device has a built-in light, so it'll work just as effectively at night as it does during the daytime.

 The cost of Viewer Helper is $14.99 plus $6.95 shipping.
 The special TV offer allows a free gift which you will receive by paying the extra shipping fee of $3.95 for a total price of $25.89.
+This price was obtained from the As Seen on TV commercial page which was taken offline due to Viewer Helper being discontinued.
+Viewer Helper may still be found for sale on Amazon or Ebay.

 Viewer Helper will make any object that you place it in front of, regardless of how tiny the object is to begin with, appear up to three times larger.
 This'll enable you to see the object in greater detail.